u4saif/u4saif/README.md

 - 🔭 I’m currently working on a Angular!
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m always looking to collaborate with other developers to solve new problems
-- 🚀 2021 Goals: Contribute more
+- 🚀 2021 Goals: Contribute more & get Married
 - ⚡ Fun fact: I love to eat more.

 ### :mailbox: Reach me out!